djkeu/Kukuk/README.md

 ### Actual description
 Kuku is an app that mimics a cuckoo-clock in a cartoonish style.
 By default a cuckoo sound is played once every 15 minutes and multiple times according to the hour of the day, accompanied by a message.
 If this is considered too intrusive, the user can choose to have only the hours indicated and omit the 15 minutes alarms.

 Minutely alarms are included for testing/showcasing purposes only.
 See `3.
-Disclaimer` if you insist on using it for any other purposes beyond those just stated.
+Disclaimer` if you insist on using them.

 ### Why and how
-After having finished some Python tutorials, I figured it was time to have a go at writing a real program, preferably one that would take the world by storm and earn me my rightful position between the tech millionaires.
-After having a good look around I realized this one niche that was going to achieve that goal was going to be a digital cuckoo clock.
+After having finished some Python tutorials, I figured it was time to have a go at writing a real program, preferably one that would take the world by storm and earn me my rightful position between the tech millionaires, so that I would not have to work a single day in my life again.
+After having a good look around I realized this one niche that I should follow to achieve that goal was going to be a digital cuckoo clock.

+Cuckoo clocks have been around for centuries

 I immediately took to work, paused my musical carreer to record the Kuku sound that is actually still in use in the current version and started working on a Python version with Pygame, which was at that time the only GUI for Python that I had some experience with.
-I soon realized that, since Kukuk as I named the program, was not going to be a game, Pygame might not be the best fit and I switched to the Kivy framework
+I soon realized that, since Kukuk as I named the program, was not going to be a game, Pygame might not be the best fit and I switched to the Kivy framework, which was fairly easy to use and had the extra advantage of being able to run on mobile phones.
+I did create a prototype using Kivy, but I was not impressed by the long times of the app.
+Now it's hard to say if that was due to my lack of programming experience or if it was an unfortunate aspect of the then current version of Kivy, but I decided to take a leap and give the more native programming languages for Android a try, which led me to Java or Kotlin.

+Since I did not have any experience with Java or Kotlin

 - How (the journey)
     - Python road